wtimkey/rogue-dimensions/README.md

 # rogue-dimensions
-replication code for EMNLP 2021 paper
+Replication code for EMNLP 2021 paper:
+*All Bark and No Bite: Rogue Dimensions in Transformer Language Models Obscure Representational Quality*